MikAoJk/kotlin-mustache/README.md

 # kotlin-mustache
-This project is for testing development with mustache, kotlin, grade and ktor
+This project is for testing development with mustache, kotlin, gradle and ktor

 ## Technologies used